andrescvargasr/StandardTransducer/Arduino/README.md

 | uz         | EEPROM           |

 - i: (i)2c
-Configuration for I2C communication, actually is only for controll of the OLED 128x32.
+Configuration for I2C communication, actually is only for control of the OLED 128x32.
 - o: (o)ne-wire
-Configuration for One-wire sensors, actually is for Temperature & Humidity sensors DS18B20.
+Configuration for One-wire sensors, actually is for Temperature DS18B20 and Temperature & Humidity DHT22 (AM2302) sensors.
 - p: (p)arameters
 Display parameters of epoch, time and I2C.
 - s: (s)tatus
-Display flags: Status, Enabled and Error.
+Display flags: Status, Enabled and Error in bit mode.

-## Flags
-- FLAG_STATUS